Jelena Janković

-Jelena Janković (Јелена Јанковић, [jělena jǎːŋkoʋitɕ]; born 28 February 1985) is a Serbian former tennis player.
-A former world No. 1, Janković reached the top ranking before her career-best major performance, a runner-up finish at the 2008 US Open.
-Janković won 15 WTA Tour singles titles and two doubles titles, with career highlights that include winning the 2007 Wimbledon mixed-doubles title partnering Jamie Murray.
+Jelena Janković (Јелена Јанковић, [jělena jǎːŋkoʋitɕ]; born 28 February 1985) is a Serbian former professional tennis player.
+She was ranked as the world No. 1 in women's singles by the Women's Tennis Association (WTA) for 18 weeks, including as the year-end No. 1 in 2008.
+Janković won 15 WTA Tour-level singles titles and two doubles titles, including the 2007 Wimbledon mixed-doubles title partnering Jamie Murray.
+Her career-best major performance in singles was a runner-up finish at the 2008 US Open.

 Family and early life

 Janković was born in Belgrade, Socialist Federal Republic of Yugoslavia, as the third child of Veselin and Snežana, both economists.
 She has two brothers, Marko and Stefan.
 She is a student at the Megatrend University in Belgrade, studying economics.
 However, she has put her course of study on indefinite hold as she continues to pursue her tennis career.
 Janković learned her first tennis skills at the Tennis Club 'Red Star'.

 As a 9 1/2-year-old she was introduced to tennis by her elder brother and fitness coach Marko.

 She later trained at the Tennis Academy of Nick Bollettieri.
 As a junior, she won the 2001 Australian Open and reached junior no. 1 in the world.
 In 2001, she started to play on the WTA Tour; she reached the second round at her first tournament at the Indian Wells Open.